react-native-tvos/react-native-tvos/README.md

 Releases will be published on npmjs.org and you may find the latest release version here: https://www.npmjs.com/package/react-native-tvos?activeTab=versions or use the tag `@latest`

-You will find the relevant tvOS support and maintence within the branches marked `tvos`;
+You will find the relevant tvOS support and maintenance within the branches marked `tvos`;

 To build your project for Apple TV, you should change your `package.json` imports to import `react-native` as follows, so that this package is used.